Nursing - Specialist Nursing

 Applicants will typically hold a (NFQ) Level 8 Honours Degree with a H2.2 or equivalent.
 Candidates will generally hold a primary degree in a relevant discipline.

-be currently registered in one of the following four divisions of the Register of Nurses maintained by NMBI: General Nursing; Psychiatric Nursing; Intellectual Disability Nursing or Children’s Nursing.
+In addition, candidates must: be currently registered in one of the following four divisions of the Register of Nurses maintained by NMBI: General Nursing; Psychiatric Nursing; Intellectual Disability Nursing or Children’s Nursing.

-have a minimum of 12 months post registration experience, which should be 12 months full-time experience OR 24 months at minimum of 19.5 FTE.
+Have a minimum of 12 months post registration experience, which should be 12 months full-time experience OR 24 months at minimum of 19.5 FTE.

 Applicants must be employed for a minimum of 19.5 hours per week or 0.5 FTE.